appindesign/orienteering-fixtures/readme.md

 - prepare the event link class, depending on major/national level.
 At this point all the data is prepared and an html row is constructed and added to the table.

-With all the data looped through the table can be closed off and presented.
+With all the data looped through, the table can be presented.

 ## Part 3 html for Explanatory Text
 The only thing left to do is add some explanatory text.
 The text explains the colour coding used for different levels of fixtures.